Senior Living - February 11, 2021

 If your family is like so many others, you may have moved away from your hometown after college to follow your career.
 Or perhaps your parent relocated to a warmer climate when they retired.
 No matter how the distance came about, you may want to consider moving them to a senior living community if they are struggling to complete responsibilities of day-to-day living.
 And if you can’t see them at least once a week to help, they may as well be living a million miles away than dozens or hundreds.

-If you’re concerned about your family member’s well-being or if they are living with dementia, here is what you should consider helping them move to a senior living community closer to you.
+If you’re concerned about your family member’s well-being, here is what you should consider when moving to a senior living community closer to you.

 The first factor to consider is the concept of of ADLs (activities of daily living) developed by Dr. Sidney Katz.
 These are indicators that show a person’s ability to live independently.
 These ADLs include: